jhungerford/adventofcode-2020/README.md

 # adventofcode-2020
-Solutions to the 2020 Advent of Code
+Solutions to the [2020 Advent of Code](https://adventofcode.com/2020) in Rust.